zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 2. To view the entity in your domain model, click **Show**.

 You can also choose to flatten and simplify the structure of your response.
 Enable this feature by selecting **Flatten and simplify structure**.
 This gives you an easy structure to model with within Studio Pro, removes empty entities, and merges one-to-one relations between a parent and child.

+### Processing Response Data that is not in JSON Format {#processing-non-json}

+When the response that comes back from the request is not in JSON format, it cannot be converted automatically into entities.
+Instead, you can extract the data in a microflow.
+When the [Send REST request](/refguide/send-rest-request/) is executed in a microflow, it will place the result into variable `latestHttpResponse`.
+In `latestHttpResponse` you can find `StatusCode` and `Content` of the request that was made.
+From there you can use microflow logic to extract the information.
+For example, if the response has XML format, you can use an [Import Mapping](refguide/import-mappings) to read the data.

 ### Using a REST Request in a Microflow {#add-entity-to-microflow}